This article outlines the steps to set up Single Sign-On (SSO) SAML via Active Directory Federation Services (ADFS).

-- Click Add Rule again and select Transform an Incoming Claim and click Next.
+Click Add Rule again, select Transform an Incoming Claim, and click Next.

-- Enter a Claim rule name, for example, “NameIDProductboard” and set up the Outgoing claim type as NameID and click Finish.
+- Enter a Claim rule name, for example, “NameIDProductboard” set up the Outgoing claim type as NameID, and click Finish.

 - On the AD FS Management window, choose Services > Certificates and double click on Token Signing Certificate, which gives you an option Copy to file.
 By doing this, you will be able to export the X509 certificate from the raw file.

 - Copy the X509 Certificate from the file, and go to https://www.samltool.com/fingerprint.php to calculate the Fingerprint.
 More information on this can be found here.

 - Decide what roles users/teams should be authenticated in as.
 Productboard has several roles from Maker Admin / Maker / Contributor / Viewer.

 - The default member role for new members authorized to access Productboard via SAML SSO is a contributor.
 Use the pb_role custom field/attribute to specify which level of access new members should have.